isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-sound-does-a-raccoon-make.markdown

 slug: /what-sound-does-a-raccoon-make/
 lastmod: 2025-05-07T12:21:29+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Could you be hearing some indiscernible animal noises/sounds at night in your attic and wonder what it could be?
 But, how do you tell if it's
 [raccoon's sound](http://ipm.ucanr.edu/PMG/PESTNOTES/pn74116.html)
 ?
 **Well, the question at hand is, what sound does a raccoon make?
 Raccoons produce sounds like ** **churring/purring, barking, chattering, hissing, and growling. ** **Raccoons may squeal, screech (like a whistle), snarl, or scream as well.
-Snorting and whimpering sounds are associated with adult raccoons, while baby raccoons make mewing, cry, and whine. **
+Snorting and whimpering sounds are associated with adult raccoons, while baby raccoons make mewing, cry, and whine.�**
 [amazon bestseller="Best Raccoons Repellent" items="2" template="table"]
 Related:
 [Does Raccoon Poop Look Like?](https://pestpolicy.com/what-does-raccoon-poop-look-like/)